learnlatex/learnlatex.github.io/en/more-03.md

-For the last three symbols there are no short commands available, because `\\` is usd to indicate a linebreak and `\~` and `\^`are used to produce title an circumflex accents when using only ASCII characters as input.
+For the last three symbols there are no short commands available, because `\\` is usd to indicate a linebreak and `\~` and `\^`are used to produce tilde and circumflex accents when using only ASCII characters as input.